Top 10 Drought-Tolerant Grasses for Your Yard

 Does Taller Grass Survive Drought Better?

-Yes, mowing your grass at the highest recommended height will increase leaf area to encourage more photosynthesis, allowing grass to better survive stress periods like drought.
+Yes, mowing your grass at the highest recommended height will increase leaf area to encourage more photosynthesis, allowing grass to survive stress periods like drought better.

 When to Call a Lawn Care Pro for Help

 If you’re brainstorming the perfect drought-tolerant grasses for your yard, a professional can provide insight on the best options for your area and your lawn’s needs.
-Whether you’re choosing between options or need help setting up your drought-tolerant yard, our LawnStarter pros are just a call or click away.
+Whether you need help to choose between options or set up your drought-tolerant yard, our LawnStarter pros are just a call or click away.

 Order top-notch lawn service with easy online booking